ZDroid/XDroid/README.md

 * `site`
 * `feed`

-Don't change other variables, except you want to rewrite code.

 ### Adding a new command

 Adding new command isn't hard.
 The best solution is to append your commands to